-Analysis of individual dose to radiation workers from occupational external exposure in Hangzhou during 2018-2022
+Analysis of individual dose monitoring results to radiation workers from occupational external exposure in Hangzhou during 2018—2022

-• Objective Analyze the individual dose to radiation workers from occupational external exposure in Hangzhou from 2018 to 2022, in order to provide reference for the scientific management of radiation protection for radiation workers.
+• Objective To analyze the individual dose monitoring results of radiation workers from occupational external exposure in Hangzhou from 20182022, in order to provide reference for the scientific management of radiation protection for radiation workers.

-Method The results of individual dose monitoring of radiation workers in 88 medical institutions in Hangzhou from 2018 to 2022 were collected using stratified random cluster sampling, and the individual doses of radiation workers in different occupational categories, medical institutions, and years of service were analyzed.
-The Mann Whitney U test is used for comparing data that does not follow a normal distribution between two groups, the Kruskal Wallis H test is used for comparing multiple groups, and the Kruskal Wallis one-way ANOVA (k samples) is used for pairwise comparisons between multiple groups; The comparison of count data between groups is conducted using chi square test.
+Method The results of individual dose monitoring of radiation workers in 88 medical institutions in Hangzhou from 2018—2022 were collected using stratified random cluster sampling, and the individual doses of radiation workers in different occupational categories, types of medical institutions, and working age were analyzed.
+The Kruskal Wallis H test was used for inter group comparisons of metric data, and Kruskal Wallis one-way ANOVA (k samples) was used for pairwise comparisons.
+2×4 chi square test was used to compare the differences in the number of individuals whose annual effective doses was<1 mSv and ≥1 mSv across different occupational categories, types of medical institutions, and working age among radiation workers.

-Conculsion The annual effective dose per capita of radiation workers in Hangzhou is at a low level, but the individual dose of interventional radiology workers fail to reflect the real level.
+Conculsions The per capita annual effective dose of radiation workers in Hangzhou is at a low level, but the individual dose of interventional radiology workers fail to reflect the real level.
 It is necessary to strengthen the management of standardized wearing, and carry out refined and differentiated management of radiation workers in terms of radiation protection management.

 • loading